ianbrandt/m2e-maven-dependency-plugin/README.md

 	* Skim the source and suggest improvements via issues or pull requests.
 	* Contribute new test cases.
 * If you're a representative of the Eclipse Foundation or Apache Software Foundation or similar:
-	* I'd be happy to consider donating this plugin--do get in touch.
+	* I'd be happy to consider donating this plugin&mdash;do get in touch.

 ## Thanks ##